garyzhubc/STAT406-2017/Lecture4/README.md

 -   a strategy (algorithm, criterion) to navigate the set of models; and
 -   a criterion to stop the search.

 For example, in stepwise methods the models under consideration in each step are those that differ from the current model only by one coefficient (variable).
-The numerical measure used to compare models could be AIC, or Mallow's Cp, etc. The strategy is to only consider submodels with one fewer variable than the current one, and we stop if none of these "p-1" submodels is better than the current one, or we reached an empty model.
+The numerical measure used to compare models could be AIC, or Mallow's Cp, etc. The strategy is to only consider submodels with one fewer variable than the current one, and we stop if either none of these "p-1" submodels is better than the current one, or we reach an empty model.

 Comparing models -- What is AIC?
 --------------------------------

 One intuitively sensible quantity that can be used to compare models is a distance measuring how "close" the distributions implied by these models are from the actual stochastic process generating the data (here "stochastic process" refers to the random mechanism that generated the observations).
-In order to do this weneed:
+In order to do this we need:

 1.  a distance / metric (or at least a "quasimetric") between models; and
 2.  a way of estimating this distance when the "true" model is unknown.